sematic-ai/sematic/docs/metrics.md

 # Metrics

-Sematic surfaces a number of high-level metrics in the Dashboard, and lets
+Sematic surfaces a number of high-level metrics in the Dashboard, and lets Enterprise users log their own metrics at runtime.

 ## Pipeline metrics